gkoos/oauth-flow-simulator/README.md

 ## Userinfo Endpoint (`/userinfo`) and Dynamic Claims Configuration

-The `/userinfo` endpoint returns user profile claims based on the scopes granted in the access token.
-It supports Bearer token authentication and is fully configurable at runtime.

 **How `/userinfo` works:**
 - Accepts a valid access token via `Authorization: Bearer <token>`
-- Returns only the claims permitted by the scopes in the token (e.g., `openid`, `profile`, `email`)
 - Claims are omitted if not present for the user
 - Returns 401 for invalid/missing tokens, 403 for insufficient scopes
 - Supports error and delay simulation for robust client testing

 **Configuring claims via API:**
-- Claim-to-scope mappings can be set globally, per client, or per user using the management API:
   - `POST /sim/config/userinfo` (global config)
   - `POST /sim/config/userinfo/clients/{clientId}` (per-client config)
   - `POST /sim/config/userinfo/users/{userName}` (per-user config)